johnjoel2001/hostel-allocation-system/README.md

-<b>Stable Roommate Matching in a Hostel using Gale-Shapley Algorithm <b>
+<b>Stable Roommate Matching in a Hostel using Gale-Shapley Algorithm </b>

 The main objective of this project is to find the most stable pairings of roommates within a hostel environment.
 The matching process divides the hostellers into two distinct groups:

 Group 1: Students with grades above 9.